VGVentures/very_good_engineering/src/content/docs/architecture/backend.md

 description: Best practices for building backend APIs.
 ---

 At VGV, the loose coupling and separation of concerns followed in frontend layered architecture are also applied to constructing backends for Flutter apps.
 The backend should separate route navigation from data access/processing, and offer data models that the frontend can consume.
-As in the frontend, different parts of the architecture should be able to be developed independently, and each section of the backend should be tested in isolation.
+As with the frontend, different parts of the architecture should be able to be developed independently, and each section of the backend should be tested in isolation.

 Because the frontend has a devoted layer to retrieve data from any source, backends can be written in whatever language/framework they need to be.
-As with frontend development, in backend it is important to choose tools and follow patterns that serve business needs and maximize developer efficiency.
+It is important to choose tools and follow patterns that serve business needs and maximize developer efficiency.
 VGV built [Dart Frog](https://dartfrog.vgv.dev/) for this purpose.
 Dart Frog provides a number of advantages to developers writing Flutter apps:

-  *  Writing Dart code in both backend and frontend limits context switching and allows model reuse throughout the project
+  *  Writing Dart code in both backend and frontend limits developer context switching and allows model reuse throughout the project
   * Dart Frog's minimalistic design allows for flexibility and customization to suit individual app needs
   * [Providers](https://dartfrog.vgv.dev/docs/basics/dependency-injection) and [middleware](https://dartfrog.vgv.dev/docs/basics/middleware) allow for easy dependency injection
   * Convention-based [routing](https://dartfrog.vgv.dev/docs/basics/routes) makes endpoint creation simple
   * All backend code is [easily testable](https://dartfrog.vgv.dev/docs/basics/testing) using mocktail
-  * Access to features such as Dart dev tools, and hot reload speed development time
+  * Access to features such as Dart dev tools and hot reload speed development time

 Here are some additional best practices to follow when building a backend for a Flutter app.